Boundaries of $\mathbb{Z}^n$-free groups: Preliminaries: Poisson--Furstenberg boundaries

-An {\em action} of the group $G$ on a topological space~$M$ is a homomorphism from $G$ to the group $\operatorname{Homeo}(M)$ of all homeomorphisms of $M$.
-An action is said to be {\em minimal} if each orbit of the action is dense (or, equivalently, if the action has no proper closed invariant subsets).
-A space endowed with an action of the group $G$ is called a {\em $G$-space}.
-We denote the space of all (regular with respect to the discrete topology) probability measures on $G$ by $\PP(G)$ and the space of all regular Borel probability measures on $M$ by $\PP(M)$.
-We endow $\PP(M)$ with the weak topology (by duality with the space of all bounded continuous functions on $M$).
-Any action of $G$ on $M$ induces an action of $G$ on $\PP(M)$: $(g \cdot \theta)(E) = \theta (g^{-1} \cdot E)$.
-A measure is said to be a {\em Dirac measure} if it is concentrated at a point.
-We say that a measure is {\em continuous} if it takes zero value on each point.
+An {\em action} of a group $G$ on a topological space~$M$ is a homomorphism from $G$ to the group $\operatorname{Homeo}(M)$ of all homeomorphisms of~$M$.
+An action is said to be ({\em topologically}) {\em minimal} if each orbit of the action is dense (or, equivalently, if the action has no proper closed invariant subsets).
+A~space endowed with an action of the group~$G$ is called a {\em $G$-space\/}.
+A map $f \colon X \to Y$ of $G$-spaces is said to be {\em equivariant\/} if $g(f(x)) = f(g(x))$ for all $x \in X$, $g \in G$.

+We denote the space of all probability measures on $G$ by $\PP(G)$ and the space of all \footnote{In \cite{Furstenberg:1973}, the space of {\em compact-regular} probability measures is considered.
+We are interested in Polish (separable complete metric) spaces or Borel subsets thereof.
+All Borel probability measures on these spaces are compact-regular.} Borel probability measures on $M$ by $\PP(M)$.
+We endow $\PP(M)$ with the {\it weak* topology\/} (by duality with the space $C_b(M)$ of all bounded continuous functions on $M$).
+A~subbase for the weak* topology is the collection of sets of the form